dmuth/procedural-webserver/README.md

 - Make sure your golib is set up properly: `export GOLIB=$HOME/golib`
 - Make sure the bin directory is in your path: `PATH=$PATH:$GOLIB/bin`
+- To install just the package:
+    - `go get -v github.com/dmuth/procedural-webserver`
+- To install the CLI:
-- Now install the package `go get -v github.com/dmuth/procedural-webserver-cli`
+    - `go get -v github.com/dmuth/procedural-webserver/procedural-webserver-cli`

-### Usage
+### Usage from the command line

 `$GOLIB/bin/procedural-webserver-cli`